 If you have any concerns about your credit, you may wish to pull a credit report on yourself before applying for a reverse mortgage.
 Per federal law, you can obtain a free credit report once per year at annualcreditreport.com.

-Yes, there are minimum reverse mortgage requirements with regard to income, but they’re generally pretty lenient.
+There are some minimum reverse mortgage requirements for income, but they’re generally pretty lenient.
 You don’t need a lot of income to qualify.
 I’ve worked with applicants who were able to qualify for a reverse mortgage on just Social Security checks of $800 to $1,000 per month.

 Reverse mortgage lenders don’t even look at your debt-to-income ratio.
 They’re mostly concerned with your residual income, which is calculated by subtracting the following from your monthly gross income: